- Skis are long and unwieldy, meaning they may be labeled “oversized” by shipping companies

 1. Pick a sturdy box: Skis need their own special packaging and it should be sturdy.
 Look for shipping boxes with 200# burst strength, either from wholesalers like Uline or courier companies.
 You can also use your own ski bag.

 2. Box for savings: Your shipping rate is based on the box dimensions, not the skis themselves.
 This means you’ll want to use the smallest box available that can still comfortably fit your skis.
-You may want to remove the bindings if space is tight.
+You may want to remove the bindings if the space is tight.

 3. Wrap your skis: Each ski and ski pole should be wrapped with bubble wrap before being placed in the ski bag or shipping box.
 This helps prevent damage in transit.